CharlesCossette/ifo_hardware/README.md

 The next few sections will give instructions on setting up a ROS environment on the Nano, and have all these sensors available on various topics.

 ## Getting Started
 The first thing to do is to connect a mouse, keyboard, and monitor to the Nano.
 Then, find a micro USB cable connected to a power source than can supply 5V with at least 2A, but ideally 3A or more.
 Plug it in, and wait for the nano to boot.
-On the home screen, if you're like me and used a 5V 2.1A power source, you may get a warning saying the system is being throttled. __Although you can do all the setup with that warning still active, this will become a problem when doing more demanding tasks, such as streaming the camera feed.
-You should find an adequate power source.__
+On the home screen, you may get a warning saying the system is being throttled.
+This can happen if your power source is not strong enough, or if your cable is too long (and hence creating a voltage drop). __Although you can do all the setup with that warning still active, this will become a problem when doing more demanding tasks, such as streaming the camera feed.
+You should find an adequate power source such as a Raspberry pi power source.__

 Connect to a wifi network with internet.
 At this point you may choose to perform the rest of the instructions through SSH, but for now it is recommended that this be done directly with a monitor connected to the Jetson Nano.